jamesbuckett/ckad-questions/01-ckad-workload.md

  </p>
 </details>

 #### 01-04.
 In the previous question a Deployment called `my-deployment` was created.
-Allow network traffic to flow to this deployment from inside the cluster.
+Allow network traffic to flow to this deployment from inside the cluster on `port 8080`.

 <details><summary>show</summary>
 <p>